Loading...

 Meal Timing

-Space out your meals evenly throughout the day to avoid large spikes.
+Space your meals evenly throughout the day to prevent large spikes and crashes in glucose levels.

 healthspan-mbl